utz82/HoustonTracker2/docs/headphone-amp/README PLZ.txt

 If normal PCB Standoff feet are attached to the design there should be just enough room underneath for a 9V battery, but don't expect amazing life.
 Still, this design fits well within the width of a TI-83 so if you design an enclosoure it may serve well for some travel.

+Updates 2022 September:
+Rerouted traces
+Adjusted/increased trace sizes
+Fixed positioning of PCB Feet holes
+Fixed relevent silkscreens to be easier to read with headphones/power jacks installed.

+NOTE:

+The original design and gerbers from Snorkel can be found in the 'original' subdirectory with this document.
 The original note from Snorkel (who designed the real logic of this unit, and to whom I owe many thanks for his kindness) is below:

 --